Sofia’s Story

 When Sofia was eight, her eye doctor talked with the family about myopia management—an approach focused on addressing how myopia progresses as kids grow.1 Sofia began wearing MiSight® 1 day* contact lenses, and over time her doctor observed no progression in her prescription.†‡2

-As Sofia prepared for middle school, her world expanded—trying out for sports, enrolling in advanced classes, and exploring new creative outlets.
-Clear vision quietly supported each step forward.3-5
+As Sofia prepared for middle school, her world expanded—trying out for sports, enrolling in advanced classes and exploring new creative outlets.
+Clear vision quietly supported each step forward.3-5 “I think MiSight® is going to help me face all these obstacles,” Sofia says.

 Her dad sees it, too.
 “I’ve seen you grow with confidence,” Lester tells her.
 “Myopia hasn’t held you back.”
 For Sofia’s parents, choosing contact lenses wasn’t about convenience—it was about supporting their daughter’s growth and health during important years.

-Seeing the Bigger Picture
+Seeing the bigger picture

-Sofia’s experience reflects what many families face as myopia in children becomes more common.6 Vision challenges can affect more than eyesight—they shape how kids move, participate, and see themselves.
+Sofia’s experience reflects what many families face as myopia in children becomes more common.6 Vision challenges can affect more than eyesight—they shape how kids move, participate and see themselves.

 Today, she’s focused on being a kid: learning, dancing, trying new things, and moving forward with clear vision3-5 and confidence.7

-Myopia Blog
+Learn more at the Myopia Blog

 The Winning Edge: How Contact Lenses Can Boost Young Athletes' Vision and Performance

 Clear vision is essential for young athletes when it comes to their ability to perform in sports and their active lifestyles.
+MiSight® 1 day contact lenses for myopia control...

-* INDICATIONS AND BRIEF SAFETY INFORMATION for MiSight® 1 day soft contact lens:
+*INDICATIONS AND BRIEF SAFETY INFORMATION for MiSight® 1 day soft contact lens:

 INDICATIONS:

-MiSight® 1 Day (omafilcon A) Soft (Hydrophilic) Contact Lenses for Daily Wear is a prescription device indicated for the correction of nearsightedness and for slowing the progression of nearsightedness in children with non-diseased eyes, who at the initiation of treatment are 8-12 years of age and have a refraction of -0.75 to -4.00 diopters (spherical equivalent) with ≤ 0.75 diopters of astigmatism
+MiSight® 1 day (omafilcon A) Soft (Hydrophilic) Contact Lenses for Daily Wear are indicated for the correction of myopic ametropia and for slowing the progression of myopia in children with non-diseased eyes, who at the initiation of treatment are 8-12 years of age and have a refraction of -0.75D to -4.00D (spherical equivalent) with ≤ 0.75 diopters of astigmatism.
+The lens is to be discarded after each removal.

-Rx only; results may vary.
+BRIEF SAFETY INFORMATION: Rx only; results may vary.

-ATTENTION: Reference Coopervision.com/misight/safety for a complete listing of Indications and Important Safety Information.
+ATTENTION: Reference the Patient Information Brochure or visit misight.com/safety for a complete listing of Indications and Important Safety Information.

 WARNINGS: Problems with contact lenses could result in serious injury to the eye.
 Do not expose contact lenses to water while wearing them.
-Under certain circumstances MiSight® lenses optical design can cause reduced image contrast/ghosting/halo/glare in some patients that may cause difficulty with certain visually-demanding tasks.
+Under certain circumstances, MiSight® lenses’ optical design can cause reduced image contrast/ghosting/halo/glare in some patients that may cause difficulty with certain visually demanding tasks.

 PRECAUTIONS: Daily wear single use only.
 Patient should always dispose when lenses are removed.
 No overnight wear.
 Patients should exercise extra care if performing potentially hazardous activities.